ATTENTION AFC PATIENTS In West Hartford Connecticut

 AFC Urgent Care West Hartford can help test people returning to the state

 AFC Urgent Care West Hartford is here for our West Hartford community and can perform COVID-19 testing for folks returning to Connecticut.
 We are located on 1030 Boulevard and are open 7 days a week.
 You can test you for the active COVID-19 virus at our center with no appointment necessary.
-The test is free with or without insurance.
+Please check with your insurance provider as some insurers may require a copayment for testing.

 If you are traveling from an affected state, you can also call ahead at 860-986-6440 for testing at our location.
 We will call you with the results, and if you test negative, we will provide the necessary documentation to provide public health officials to return to the public.
 Students are getting ready to return to school should reach out as we are here to help test for the active virus with quick results.